 2. Dirty Evaporator Coils

-The evaporator coils within your air conditioning system work to remove excess moisture so your home isn’t humid indoors.
-Just like the air filter, the evaporator coils within your air conditioning system can get bogged down with debris.
-This can impede airflow, which can cause your air handler to freeze over.
+The evaporator coils in your air conditioning system remove excess moisture, keeping your home dry indoors.
+Just like the air filter, the evaporator coils can become clogged with debris.
+This can impede airflow, potentially causing your air handler to freeze over.

 3. Refrigerant Leak

-Refrigerant is required to keep your home cool and comfortable, but if there is a refrigerant leak within your system, your air conditioner will have difficulty getting your home to the desired temperature.
+Refrigerant is required to keep your home cool and comfortable, but if there is a refrigerant leak in your system, your air conditioner will have difficulty reaching the desired temperature.

-Sometimes, the lines through which the refrigerant travels can leak due to age or damage and cause various issues.
+Sometimes, the lines that carry refrigerant can leak due to age or damage, causing issues.
 Not only can this cause your air handler to freeze, but a leak can expose you and your family to the harmful effects of refrigerant.

 If you ever suspect a refrigerant leak, call your local HVAC technicians.